Back to myFutureNC main site

 By race/ethnicity

-White students who began postsecondary studies at a North Carolina community college had the highest postsecondary completion rate: 56% completed a degree or credential within six years.
-Asian students (55%) had the next highest rate followed by Hispanic (47%) and Black (32%) students.
+Asian students who began postsecondary studies at a North Carolina community college had the highest postsecondary completion rate: 57% completed a degree or credential within six years.
+White students (56%) had the next highest rate followed by Hispanic (50%) and Black (32%) students.

 By enrollment status

-NC community college students who were enrolled exclusively full-time were the most likely to complete a degree or credential within six years (76%).
-In contrast, more than one in five students enrolled exclusively part-time (23%) earned a degree within six years.
-The completion rate for students with mixed full- and part-time enrollments was 44%, indicating the importance of at least some full-time enrollment for timely degree completion.
+NC community college students who were enrolled full-time were the most likely to complete a degree or credential within six years (58%).
+In contrast, about two in five students enrolled part-time (39%) earned a degree within six years, indicating the importance of full-time enrollment for timely degree completion.

 Where does the data for postsecondary completion come from?